SACHSTech/careers-in-computer-science-AndrewChan22/README.md

 | MAT186H1: Calculus I | MAT187H1: Calculus II |
 | MAT188H1: Linear Algebra | MIE100H1: Dynamics |

 During your first year in computer engineering, you will study many different things, ranging from math and digital systems to software, electronics, communication systems, and computer architecture.
+These different areas of study will allow you to have a strong foundation.
+This will allow you to specialize into two of these six categories in your upper years.
+These 12 courses allow for a smooth transition into engineering studies, as these courses focus on building upon math, chemistry, and physics knowledge.
 ### Diploma Requirements
 - Four years of course work
 - 600 hours of practical work experience